amperity/amperity-docs/amperity_reference/source/attribute_predicted_average_order_revenue.rst

 .. attribute-predicted-average-order-revenue-about-clv-start

-AmpIQ provides a set of attributes that predict customer lifetime value (CLV) during the next 365 days.
+Amperity provides a set of attributes that predict customer lifetime value (CLV) during the next 365 days.

 Each of these attributes provides a score that is independent of other predicted CLV attributes: